 Research also suggests that matcha has greater fat-burning AND cancer-preventing properties.

 The focus, clarity, and alertness that comes with matcha are unmatched and in comparison to coffee, there is 1/4th less caffeine (all the focus, with none of the jitters).

 Tips for How To Make the Best Matcha Latte

 Follow these five simple tips for making the best matcha latte in the comfort of your own home:

 Yes, it’s more expensive than green tea, but as you read above… there are so many reasons for that!
 I’m listing below some brands I’ve either tried or have been recommended by friends I trust.
 That all said, I’ve also been told to hit up an international market to see if they have authentic matcha from Japan on the cheaps, so that’s always an option too!
 (Matchaful | Matcha Love | Encha | Chalait) Also, I must tell you about the WORLD'S CLEANEST MATCHA which is quadruply screened for toxins and mold, plus is super convenient to travel with (PIQUE TEA >>)

 If you can, use HOMEMADE milk.

 I know that’s not always possible, so I’d say to at least opt for your favorite milk you’d actually drink ALONE – the taste is that important.
 Opt for unsweetened, so you can control the sweetness level of your latte on your own if adding any at all, plain canned coconut milk is always a good stand-by.
 If making a hot latte, you’ll want something that can get nice and thick and/or frothy as well… for iced, it doesn’t matter.
-I have 3 easy blender and no-strain milk recipes you can whip up below, but my absolute favorite right now is Almond milk made with coconut water… if you feel up for the extra bit of effort, you will be SO rewarded.
-My recipe for that is here.
+I have three easy blender and no-strain milk recipes you can whip up below, but my absolute favorite is almond milk made with coconut water.
+Trust me, if you feel up for the extra bit of effort, you will be SO rewarded.

 Strain and Store your matcha properly.